joagre/ratatoskr/README.md

 A Satie module can define as many top-level functions as needed, whether exported or not.
-However, it's advisable to define functions as member functions within structs to prevent cluttering of the global function namespace.
+However, it's advisable to define functions as member functions within classes to prevent cluttering of the global function namespace.

 Only functions marked with the `export` keyword can be imported by other modules.

-`struct`, `enum`, and `interface` definitions can be imported by other modules without any restrictions though.
+`class`, `enum`, and `interface` definitions can be imported by other modules without any restrictions though.

 `#(` ... `)` defines a tuple, and placing a question mark before a